jkassis/folio/README.md

 I was not the chief strategist, but involved in all aspects of the migration.

 ### eCommerce
-I created a full-stack eCommerce solution (soon to be released) using GoLang data services, typescript node.js server, typescript front-end with web technologies.
+I created a full-stack eCommerce solution using GoLang data services, typescript node.js server, typescript front-end with web technologies.

 GoLang data services include a custom, composable microservices framework that allow arbitrary compositions of the following services (single-process, multi-process) with optional [Dragonboat RAFT](https://github.com/lni/dragonboat) redundancy on localhost or the cloud...
-* dockie
-  A structured DB topping an open-source KV DB
+* A structured DB topping an open-source KV DB
-* pubsub
-  A PubSub service
+* A PubSub service
-* tickie
-  A multi-threaded timer / callback service
+* A multi-threaded timer / callback service
-* ledgie
-  A basic, lightweight accounting ledger for high transaction volumes
+* A basic, lightweight account ledger for high transaction volumes
-* permie
-  An RBAC (role-based authentication) server/db
+* An RBAC (role-based authentication) server/db

 ### IoT (Internet of Things)
 I do some embedded / small device programming as well.
 Here are a few...